usnistgov/800-63-3/sp800-63c/sec4_federation.md

 The fact that parties have federated SHALL NOT be interpreted as permission to pass information.
 Federated parties MAY establish whitelists of other federated parties who authenticate subscribers or pass information about them without runtime authorization from the subscriber.
 Federated parties MAY also establish blacklists of other federated parties who are not allowed to pass information about subscribers at all.
 Every party that is not on a whitelist or a blacklist SHALL be placed by default in a gray area where runtime authorization decisions will be made by an authorized party, often the subscriber.

 To mitigate the risk of unauthorized exposure of sensitive information (e.g., shoulder surfing), the IdP SHALL, by default, mask sensitive information displayed to the subscriber.
 The IdP SHALL provide mechanisms for the subscriber to temporarily unmask such information in order for the subscriber to view full values.

-The subscriber SHALL be able to view the attribute values to be transmitted, although masking mechanisms SHALL be employed, as necessary, to mitigate the risk of unauthorized exposure of sensitive information (e.g. shoulder surfing).
 The IdP SHALL provide effective mechanisms for redress of applicant complaints or problems (e.g., subscriber identifies an inaccurate attribute value).
 For more details on masking and redress, please see [Section 10.
 Usability Considerations](#sec10).

 The subscriber SHALL receive explicit notice and be able to provide positive confirmation before any attributes about the subscriber are transmitted to any RP.
-At a minimum, the notice SHOULD be provided by the party in the position to provide the most effective notice and obtain confirmation.
-See section 9.2 for considerations on determining which party should provide the notice and obtain confirmation.
+At a minimum, the notice SHOULD be provided by the party in the position to provide the most effective notice and obtain confirmation, consistent with Section 9.2.
 If the protocol in use allows for optional attributes, the subscriber SHALL be given the option to decide whether to transmit those attributes to the RP.
 An IdP MAY employ mechanisms to remember and re-transmit the exact attribute bundle to the same RP.

 ### 4.2.
 Privacy Requirements